Protect yourself from scammers/fraudsters in recruitment

 Seniority / Job FunctionBase Salary BonusTotal CompensationNotes

-Director / Head of (10+ years)19 - 286 - 10+25 - 38Oversees the datacenter business unit or a regional portfolio of projects
+Director / Head of (10+ years)20 - 306 - 12+26 - 42Business unit / project portfolio

 Data Center Consultancy